lazyhamster/Observer/README.md

 ## How to build from source ##

-Project is developed under MS Visual Studio 2010.
+Project is developed under MS Visual Studio 2013.

 Additional requirements:

-* Boost 1.55+.
+* Boost C++ Libraries.
-* M4 Macro Processor.
+* M4 Macro Processor (must be in %PATH%).

 ## Links ##